V381/Music_Trainer/README.md

 <h3>Music Trainer written in Javascript</h3>
 ==============

+<h3>First version of application written and published in 2014</h3>

 Goal of this web app is to teach you music notes.
 Only requirement is to know basic notes(CDEFGAB) on your chosen instrument.
 Clicking on New Note or pressing space button will show note randomly on music staff.